Skip to main content

 1. If prompted by BigFix to install or update FireEye on your Mac, please respond accordingly by clicking Take Action in the BigFix window to begin.

-2. If this dialog appears, click Open System Preferences.
+2. If this dialog appears, click Open System Settings.

 3. Follow the instructions below depending on the macOS version running on your computer: